The Making Of A Gigolo (11) - Renee Zimmerman

 This crying, though, was a release, as all the poison that was killing her seeped into the tears.
 It was a catharsis.
 At one point she felt like that baby, being held in Mirriam’s loving arms, her face pressed to soft breasts.

 It was very late when Mirriam took her to a bedroom and put her into a bed that was indeed soft, though not immediately warm.
 Blankets were piled on top of her though, and she felt warm again almost immediately.
-With a casual "Night," Mirriam turned off the light and stepped out of the room, closing the door behind her.
+With a casual, “Night.
+Just get up when you feel like it,” Mirriam turned off the light and stepped out of the room, closing the door behind her.

 For the first time in months, she slept, deeply and dreamlessly.